tyrauber/stock_quote/README.md

 ## Special thanks to

-...Google for making this api publically available.
+...Google for making this api publicly available.
 I found the Google Finance API to be overly complex for simple stock quote queries.

 ## License